 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the K-3 provides a faster frame rate than the 1200D.
 It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1200D and the K-3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-3 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the K-3 has a higher magnification (0.63x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1200D, the Pentax K-3, and comparable cameras.

 One feature that differentiates the K-3 and the 1200D is in-body image stabilization (IBIS).
-The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the 1200D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 reduces the risk of handshake-induced blur with all attached lenses, while the 1200D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-3 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.